9 Heteroskedasticity

 The classic pattern is a “fan” or “cone” shape, where the spread of data increases (or decreases) as \(x\) changes:

-This pattern is extremely common in economic data.
+This pattern is common in economic data.
 For example:

 • Income and consumption: Higher-income households have more variable consumption patterns